arturfrimu/training-center/src/main/java/com/arturfrimu/training/center/articles/article4/article4.md

 Life is too short to engage in things that fail to ignite your excitement.
 Navigate away from energy-draining influences like social media or celebrity gossip, and invest your time where it truly matters.

+# 3. Take Responsibility for Your Life
+   Life is riddled with challenges, but success begins with taking responsibility.
+You have the power to shape your destiny.
+No one is coming to save you or do the tough tasks for you.
+They won’t get a job for you or start a business for you.
+It is all you in this game, make each moment count.

+Acknowledge flaws, learn from mistakes, and eschew excuses.
+By taking responsibility, you gain the autonomy to make positive changes and pursue goals with intent.